PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 sudo nano /etc/network/interfaces.d/wlan0
 ```
-+ Please write the following settings in this new file:
++ Please write the following settings in this new file: (The following settings are an example, please use your IP addresses)
 ```
 auto wlan0
 iface wlan0 inet static